KDE/documentation-docs-kdenlive-org/user_interface/menu/monitor_menu.rst

 .. _switch_monitor_fullscreen:

-.. .. versionadded:: 25.08  Hide mouse cursor when placed over monitor in fullscreen and not moving for 2 seconds
+.. .. versionadded:: 26.04  Hide mouse cursor when placed over monitor in fullscreen and not moving for 2 seconds
 .. .. versionadded:: 26.04  Mirror monitor

 * **Switch Monitor Fullscreen**: Switch the monitor to full screen when hit :kbd:`F11` or double click.
 You can set the target monitor via :menuselection:`Menu --> Settings --> Configure Kdenlive --> Playback --> Monitor for fullscreen output`.
 The mouse cursor is automatically hidden after two seconds (if the mouse hasn't been moved) and automatically be shown again when the user moves the mouse.

   If you have more than 1 monitor you can enable :menuselection:`Menu --> Settings --> Configure Kdenlive --> Playback --> Mirror monitor on fullscreen` and a basic real mirror is shown on fullscreen (it doesn't show the final output in case of multi-cam view yet).
-This keeps the monitor as it is but shows a duplicate full screen playback on another monitor.
+This keeps the monitor as it is but shows a duplicate full screen playback on another monitor without seekbar at the bottom.
 This is useful to show another person or audience the same view on a secondary screen, such as a TV, for feedback, or to view footage on a larger, more color-accurate display.

 .. _multitrack_view: